Experiencing the More-than-Human Through Human Augmentation: Experiencing the More-than-Human Through Human Augmentation: Principles and Approach

 \paragraph{(P5) Effective Defamiliarization} Embrace a degree of defamiliarization, discomfort, or uncanniness as a design feature, within safe bounds.
 Research on uncomfortable interactions \cite{Benford2012Uncomfortableb} suggests that carefully challenging a user's comfort can yield reflection and insight.
 We design experiences that intentionally push users slightly beyond their habitual comfort zones to disrupt routine perception.
 However, we ensure psychological and physical safety: these discomforts are brief, explainable, and under the user's control (they can always opt out).
-In \textit{EchoVision}, standing under a public bridge while wearing a bat mask and vocalizing odd sounds is strange yet enchanting—sparking conversations among participants about bats and senses that would not occur in mundane settings.
+In \textit{EchoVision}, standing under a public bridge while wearing a bat mask and vocalizing odd sounds is strange yet enchanting---sparking conversations among participants about bats and senses that would not occur in mundane settings.
 Drawing from performance art and critical design, this principle uses discomfort to prompt critical awareness, requiring a balance: the experience should be challenging enough to be transformative, but not so overwhelming that it deters engagement.

-\paragraph{(P6) Sensory Reprioritization and Constraint} Deliberately reprioritize human senses—often by diminishing a dominant sense—to open space for others.
+\paragraph{(P6) Sensory Reprioritization and Constraint} Deliberately reprioritize human senses---often by diminishing a dominant sense---to open space for others.
 Human perception is famously vision-centric (ocularcentric), which can narrow our awareness.
-By limiting or altering vision, we encourage users to rely on touch, sound, or other senses, closer to how many animals perceive.
+By limiting or altering vision, we encourage users to rely on touch, sound, or other senses, more closely resembling how many animals perceive.
 This sensory constraint slows users down and encourages mindfulness.
-By \emph{removing} our dominant sense, we allow other sensory pathways to emerge, akin to how a blind person develops enhanced hearing.
-For example, participants in \textit{EchoVision} exploring a dark cave reported that after initial disorientation, they grew accustomed to actively vocalizing to "see" their surroundings.
-This principle reframes augmentation to mean \emph{subtraction and reordering}—a counterintuitive strategy that can reveal aspects of the environment normally overshadowed by vision or other dominant senses.
+By \emph{removing} our dominant sense, we allow other sensory pathways to emerge, akin to how sensory deprivation can heighten attention to remaining modalities.
+For example, participants in \textit{EchoVision} exploring a dark cave reported that after initial disorientation, they grew accustomed to actively vocalizing to ``see'' their surroundings.
+This principle reframes augmentation to mean \emph{subtraction and reordering}---a counterintuitive strategy that can reveal aspects of the environment normally overshadowed by vision or other dominant senses.